 About Adam Cooper

 Professor Cooper has also had the pleasure of developing and offering courses at Northeastern outside of the Linguistics Program.
-For the Explore Program, he taught for several years a first-year seminar on the English lexicon, exploring with first-semester students what this system reveals about the language itself – its structure and history – as well as about its community of users.
-For the Honors Program, Professor Cooper has offered a first-year seminar on the subject of conlangs – their (surprisingly long) history, structure, and success as manufactured languages – a course which also invites students to actively engage in the creation of languages of their very own.
+Most recently, for the Honors Program he has taught a first-year seminar on the subject of constructed languages, or conlangs, which addresses their (surprisingly long) history, structure, and success as manufactured languages – and is also an opportunity for students to actively engage in the creation of languages of their very own.

 Beyond teaching, Professor Cooper is also the Linguistics Program’s director, an administrative role which allows him to engage with all participants in the program – students, faculty, and staff – to effectively realize its ongoing goal of providing deeply enriching and fulfilling academic experiences, both in and out of the classroom.